The Modern Accountant

 Head of Sales and Marketing at T-Tech

-Accounting is an age-old practice, one that will always be needed and commonly evolves to changes in the world surrounding legislation, regulation, periods of recession and growth; so, the trusted advice of the accountant has a solid presence.
+Accounting is an age-old practice, one that will always be needed and commonly evolves to changes in the world surrounding legislation, regulation, periods of recession and growth; so, the trusted advice of the accountant, and the newly dubbed modern accountant, has a solid presence.
 Change is the only constant and the accounting market has always been ok with this to a certain degree.

 The new digital age is calling for a new kind of change, one that many are struggling to grapple, and this seismic shift may be the first to really unsettle the accounting sector as we know it.
 We sit in meetings and conferences and hear the likes of “data is king”, “blockchain could change everything” and “AI is bringing a new era”, but who among the pack is doing more than just talking about it?